docopt/docopt/docs/index.rst

 ===============================================================================

-.. note:: since version 0.2 ``docopt`` parses both options and arguments, and is more awesome than ever, however that lead to API incompatibility with 0.1 line.
+.. note:: since version 0.2 ``docopt`` parses both options and arguments, and is better than ever, however that lead to some API incompatibility with 0.1 line.

 Isn't it awesome how ``optparse`` and ``argparse`` generate help and